atlasofdata/atlasofdata.github.io/what-is-an-atlas.md

 permalink: /what-is-an-atlas
 ---

-> "*an
-atlas is hardly made of\" pages \"in the usual sense of the term: rather tables, boards where are arranged images, boards that we come to consult for a specific purpose or that we serials at leisure, allowing to wander our \"will to know\" from image to image and from plank to board*\" (Didi-Huberman, 2011)

 The atlas is a widely used literary form that usually groups maps, graphs and text in order to systematically present a specific subject.
 Halfway between scientific knowledge and popularization support[^1],